 Yosemite National Park is one of the oldest and most visited national parks.
 It’s home to majestic waterfalls, large granite rock formations, ancient Sequoias, and incredible hiking trails.
 It sees about 4 million visitors each year and is a must-do on your trip to California.

 Yosemite has become a playground of sorts for climbers looking to conquer its world-famous summits but it should be on every adventure lover’s bucket list.
 It truly has something for everyone, including the inexperienced hiker.
 Continue reading to discover everything you need to know before visiting Yosemite National Park as well as the best things to do in my Yosemite 3 day itinerary.

 About Yosemite National Park

-“In every walk with nature one receives far more than he seeks“ – John Muir
+“In every walk with nature, one receives far more than he seeks“ – John Muir

 In 1864 protections were put into place to preserve the Yosemite Valley and in 1890 the area became the nation’s third national park.
 Yosemite’s park status can largely be accredited to John Muir, a naturalist and writer.
-He campaigned Congress for wilderness conservation programs and stressed that if the land continued to be exploited then there would eventually be nothing left.
+He campaigned in Congress for wilderness conservation programs and stressed that if the land continued to be exploited then there would eventually be nothing left.